jgrewe/relacsed_nix/docs/installation.md

 # Installation

-The **rlxnix** package is in an early state, some things may not work as expected.
+The **rlxnix** package is in an early development state, some things may not work as expected or change quickly.

 To try it out and install it there are two options: